- What We Do

 Earthquakes in the Charleston area are not uncommon.
 A catastrophic quake, estimated at 7.6 on the Richter Scale, struck in 1886, killing 60 people and nearly destroying Charleston.
 Scientists say it’s not a question of “if,” but “when” the next major quake will strike.
 Be prepared.

 Flash Floods are always a threat in the Charleston area because our community is built at sea level.
-During hurricane season, experts caution all of us to remember that more people and animals are killed in the “storm surge” that follows the high winds, than in the actual eye of the hurricane.
+During hurricane season, experts caution all of us to remember that more people and animals are killed in the “storm surge” that follows the high winds.

 Disaster Preparedness Resources